Good morning, Reno! It’s August already – whaaaaat!?

 - Consistent long runs – almost every Monday since February, I have gone on a long run (10 miles+).
 That made a HUUUUGE difference, especially since running was not (and is not) my strength.
 I even managed to do a single, 20 mile run, a career first for me in training.

-- Consistent speed work – for 75% of my season, I participated in speed work with a bunch of barbarians runners here in Reno, resulting in higher run fitness and a new PR in the 13.1.
-Focusing on the weakest of the sports not only improves the weakest link, but actually makes you stronger in the other two.
+- Consistent speed work – for 75% of my season, I participated in speed work with a bunch of barbarian runners here in Reno, resulting in higher run fitness and a new PR in the 13.1.
+Focusing on the most challenging of the sports not only improves the weakest link, but actually makes you stronger in the other two.
 This was especially true since ever single one of them was exponential faster than I was… talk about having to work hard!

 “Consistency is key!”